The Proficiency Project Resources

 Download the Skill Focus Planning Guide

-Download the Skill Focus Organizer
+Download the Skill Focus Organizer [PDF]

 Learn more: How to Use a Graphic Organizer to Strengthen Math Instruction